Code-Institute-Submissions/EQ_test/README.md

 - https://stackoverflow.com/questions/46155/how-to-validate-an-email-address-in-javascript - provided code to validate an email address
 - credit to Valentin Salja for the [background photo](https://unsplash.com/photos/0aX51h4WvAk) used
 - credit to Alina Grubnyak for the [profile photo of a brain](https://unsplash.com/photos/tEVGmMaPFXk)
+- the code for subscrition section was creation of Hugo Carneiro (https://codepen.io/hugguh/pen/LZRRRX) and modified for this project
+- button animation for test button was created by Juan Salazar at (https://codepen.io/juanedsa/pen/EyZQqb?editors=1100) and modified to be used on the project's main button
+- radio buttons were designed and a criation found at (https://codepen.io/veraleitaodev/pen/gOrerwY )used for medium and wider sizes but for small devices the buttons appear in a vertical alignment to improve display.
+- pie chart obtained at [Highcharts](https://www.highcharts.com/)

 ### Acknowledgements

 I have received inspiration for this project after reading about emotional inteligence and observed the work of motivational speakers.
 Furthermore, I have received very precious help from my tutor Rhey Ann Magcalas and received great feedback from Malia Havlicek through slack, #peer review group.
 I would like to aknowledge the crucial knowledge shared by tutors and colleagues in slack environment.
 I had found this project incredibly hard as it was hard to grasp concepts around Javascript and Slack platform was a key source of knowledge and important tips.